opencast/opencast-admin-interface/README.md

 This uses mock data instead of a real Opencast.
 This means certain features will not work when using this mode.

+### Alternative ports

+The static file server and the proxy server serve their content on the port 5000.
+If this is used already (as it is on macOS) you can specify an alternative port in the `PORT` environment variable, for example:

+    PORT=5001 npm run proxy-server ...

+Note that you need to specify the same port when running the client, this time in the `PROXY_PORT` variable:

+    PROXY_PORT=5001 npm run client

 How to cut a release for Opencast
 ---------------------------------